mcbookshelf/bookshelf/modules/@runtime/README.md

 </div>

 <div align="center">
-  <i>Bookshelf is a library datapack for Minecraft.
-It's modular, so mapmakers can pick only the parts they need.
-This helps them create complex systems more easily.</i>
+  <i>Bookshelf is a Minecraft datapack library.
+It provides performant modules that help you create complex systems more easily.</i>
 </div>

 <br/>